Otherkin

 - Clinical delusion: otherkin retain reality-testing about their human bodies, unlike the rare psychiatric delusion of clinical lycanthropy.

-- Erotic interest: otherkin identity is about being, not desiring; it should not be conflated with attraction to non-human figures.
+- Erotic interest: otherkin identity is about being, not desiring, and should not be conflated with attraction to non-human figures.

 History & origins